-The liaison stakeholder communication plan is an outline of the activities that the Liaison Unit will be conducting to ensure communication with stakeholders are accurate and timely.
-The liaison stakeholder communication plan is intended to work in conjunction with media outreach by the Joint Information Center.
-The plan covers key issues of the response, strategies for how to communicate to each stakeholder group and tools that will be used.
+The liaison communication plan is an outline of the activities that the Liaison Unit will be conducting to ensure communication with involved or interested parties are accurate and timely.
+The liaison communication plan is intended to work in conjunction with media outreach by the Joint Information Center.
+The plan covers key issues of the response, strategies for how to communicate to each involved or interested parties and tools that will be used.
 The plan is a living document intended to be changed as the incident evolves and new needs arise.